 Some sages say true freedom is learning to observe the active mind, the “thinking machine,” the Observer.
-Others say to be free; we must reject the cultural narrative.
+Others say to be free, we must reject the cultural narrative.
+Both agree that freedom starts with you.
 Which approach is better?
 Are they two different things or just different methods?

 What is True Freedom

 The state of being free is liberation from restraints.
 But, restraint is something we determine based on our level of perception.
 What one person thinks is hindering another person would not.
 It’s a valuation of reality that happens within the mind.

 Much of what we call freedom is circumstantial and can change and fluctuate.
 Let’s say you move into a house and find it spacious.
 Then when several other people move in suddenly, it feels crowded.